openvinotoolkit/operator/helm-charts/ovms/README.md

 - `deployment_parameters.resources.requests.memory` - reserved memory allocation
 - `deployment_parameters.resources.requests.xpu_device` - accelerator name like configured in the device plugin - should be the same like set in limits or empty
 - `deployment_parameters.resources.requests.xpu_device_quantity` - number of accelerators - should be the same like set in limits or empty
-By default, there are no restrictions, but that parameter could be used to reduce the CPU and memory allocation.
-Below is the snippet example from the [values.yaml](https://github.com/openvinotoolkit/model_server/blob/releases/2022/1/deploy/ovms/values.yaml) file:
+Below is the snippet example from the helm chart values.yaml file:
 ```yaml
 deployment_parameters:
   resources: